The Suitcase (Mad Men): Reception

 On its original American broadcast on September 5, 2010, on AMC, the episode was viewed by 2.17 million people.

 The episode received universal praise from television critics and is considered by many to be the series' greatest episode.
 The A.V.
-Club critic Emily VanDerWerff called it "one of the best episodes the show has ever done", writing that a scene toward the end between Peggy and a tearful Don was "enormously moving".
+Club critic Emily St. James called it "one of the best episodes the show has ever done", writing that a scene toward the end between Peggy and a tearful Don was "enormously moving".
 Ken Tucker of Entertainment Weekly called the episode "a knock-out", and commented on the "remarkable intimacy" of the scenes between Don and Peggy.
 The Baltimore Sun's David Zurawik, after some initial deliberation, concluded that it was "a great episode".
 He pointed out how it made him care about the fates of both Peggy and Don in a way he had not for a long time.

 Jennifer Smith at CNN found some of the scenes in the episode among "the most powerful of the entire series".
-She implied that the performances of both Jon Hamm and Elisabeth Moss were Emmy material.
+She implied that the performances of both Jon Hamm and Elisabeth Moss were Emmy Award material.
 William Bradley, reviewing the episode for The Huffington Post, also mentioned the Emmy Awards.
 He called Hamm's performance "fantastic", believing it was "time for him to win the Emmy as best actor".
 Moss he found "even more of a revelation...as a young woman coming of age".
 Entertainment Weekly's Karen Valby called it her "favorite Mad Men episode of all time", highlighting the performances of the two main actors.

-Actors Elisabeth Moss and Aaron Staton chose "The Suitcase" as their favorite episode of Mad Men so far.
+Actors Moss and Aaron Staton chose "The Suitcase" as their favorite episode of Mad Men so far.
 Moss said of the episode, "It's the greatest material I've ever had the privilege of acting."
-Jon Hamm said, "I've never ever worked on something and felt the way I felt after we shot the episode in Season 4 called 'The Suitcase'.
+Hamm said, "I've never ever worked on something and felt the way I felt after we shot the episode in Season 4 called 'The Suitcase'.
 That one ...
 I can't even put it into words."

 For its 65th anniversary, TV Guide picked it as the seventh-best episode of the 21st century.
 The Writers Guild Foundation listed the screenplay as one of the best in 2010s film and television, and the episode was described as "a great example of two unlikely characters opening up with each other and finding a weird, unexpected solace.
 Where Don carelessly goes to bed with, dates or marries the next pretty girl, here with Peggy, he shares something slightly more special and transformative: his feelings."